danielbodnar/awesome-stars/README.md

 ## projects

+- [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
+It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
+- [Olanetsoft/awesome-hackathon-projects](https://github.com/Olanetsoft/awesome-hackathon-projects) - This is a curated list of amazing hackathon projects
 - [Serial-Studio/Serial-Studio](https://github.com/Serial-Studio/Serial-Studio) - Multi-purpose serial data visualization & processing program
 - [lk-geimfari/awesomo](https://github.com/lk-geimfari/awesomo) - Cool open source projects.
 Choose your project and get involved in Open Source development now.